apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/directory_markers.md

 ###  Hadoop 3.3.1+: marker deletion is now optional

-From Hadoop 3.3.1 onwards, th S3A client can be configured to skip deleting directory markers when creating files under paths.
+From Hadoop 3.3.1 onwards, the S3A client can be configured to skip deleting directory markers when creating files under paths.
 This removes all scalability problems caused by deleting these markers -however, it is achieved at the expense of backwards compatibility.